Summer Survival Products

 Preventing Cavities in Baby Teeth

 As a family that focuses on natural health, stressing prevention rather than intervention, we have been known for avoiding doctor visits as much as possible.
 We don’t do “well baby” visits since every time we did, the baby would end up sick.
 Since we don’t vaccinate, there really is no sense in making a yearly trip to the doctor.
 I can check my children’s height and weight just as well as the doctor can.
 And I don’t have to pay $80 to listen to untruths such as what to feed my baby or that children don’t need vitamins.
 Unfortunately, this feeling against the mainstream medical establishment carried over into our oral health, which proved to back fire in a big way.
 I will explain; and then I will tell you everything you need to know to properly take care of your children’s teeth.
 (What if my child already has a cavity?)
+(What if my child has braces?)

 Teeth are Not Dead